-No Chairs Classes are currently scheduled for 2017.
-Some WFL processes will be
+No Chairs Classes are currently scheduled for 2018.
+Some Chairs processes will be

 presented with the Movement Intelligence Classes, that includes Bones for Life, Chairs & Walk for

 CHAIRS are a cultural artifact that spare humans the more difficult half of getting up from, and sitting down on, the ground.
 Unfortunately, this ubiquitous labor-saving device inhibits our full anatomical potential, and — if not properly utilized — sets us up for deterioration.
 This program intends to shake us from our habitual maladaptive use of chairs.
 It offers many short processes designed to enrich us with options for dynamic sitting, as well as to promote more proportional coordination.
 Further, movements made while seated emphasize transmission of force throughout the entire skeleton — essential for the efficient cultivation of bone strength.

 By virtue of its form, seated posture is patterned on four-legged posture; this becomes clear when you consider the 90° angle formed between thighs and trunk.
 Sitting thus provides an inherent corrective in terms of revisiting the tried-and-true survival patterns of our evolutionary forebears...provided, of course, that our sitting is not restrained, nor limits the endless variety of movements of which we are capable — which, in turn, hallmark a healthy, expressive life.